act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 Science can tell us;

-1. it is more likely to be true than Newton's theory of gravity because it reliably makes more accurate predictions about celestial mechanics (the [Eddington experiment](https://en.wikipedia.org/wiki/Eddington_experiment)), as well as making predictions about other observations ( black holes, light, ... ) ( it's the current optimal hypothesis we have constructed, but there may exist others, that explain even more - ie dark matter )
+1. it is more likely to be true than Newton's theory of gravity because it reliably makes more accurate predictions about celestial mechanics (the [Eddington experiment](https://en.wikipedia.org/wiki/Eddington_experiment)), as well as making predictions about other observations ( black holes, light, ... ) ( it's the current best hypothesis we have constructed, but there may exist others, that explain even more - ie dark matter )

 2. it is more likely to be true because it has generalised.
 It has made accurate predictions about new observations (Einstein predicted gravitational waves in 1915).
 This tells us that, at least in this case, we didn't overfit to our existing observations.
 But, we have no clue how this theory will generalise to other unobserved phenomena.